robtweed/qewd-jsdb-kit-iris/README.md

-Familiarise yourself with the concepts behind QEWD-JSdb by [taking the initial tutorial](./REPL.md) where you can interact directly with the QEWD-JSdb abstraction of your IRIS Global Storage withing the Node.js REPL.
+Familiarise yourself with the concepts behind QEWD-JSdb by [taking the initial tutorial](./REPL.md) where you can interact directly with the QEWD-JSdb abstraction of your IRIS Global Storage within the Node.js REPL.

 # Model-Specific Exploration